kentlouisetonino/tinkering-linux/01-LFD103-Beginners-Guide-to-Linux-Kernel-Development/01-course-introduction/01-course-information.md

 > - `LFD103` is designed for anyone interested in becoming a Linux Kernel
     Developer and contributor.
-The course aims to ease the Linux Kernel Mentorhship appication process.
+The course aims to ease the Linux Kernel Mentorhship application process.
 It also serves as a resource for developers from companies and communities that might not be able to take advantage of the mentorship program, and want to learn kernel development on their own; as well as a resource for experienced